Tube strike: alternative ways to get around London

 Useful websites, apps, information and cycling tips to help you avoid London Tube strike chaos

-"A man who, beyond the age of 26, finds himself on a bus can count himself as a failure."
+Get the bus "A man who, beyond the age of 26, finds himself on a bus can count himself as a failure."
 The quote, sometimes attributed to Margaret Thatcher, is likely to be apocryphal, but if she did say it she obviously never experienced a Tube strike.

 If walking isn't an option, jumping on a bus may be your best bet.
 There will be 100 extra bus services on key routes during the strike, but space will be at a premium and most are still likely to crawl along at a snail's pace in the congestion.
 To aid your journey, download the free London Bus Live Countdown app, which will tell you how long you have to wait until the next two buses come at once.

-So-called 'Boris bikes' can be hired throughout central London with Barclay's Cycle Hire, but if you want to get on two wheels, you may need to get in early – during the last Tube strike the scheme was incredibly popular.
+Ride a bike So-called 'Boris bikes' can be hired throughout central London with Barclay's Cycle Hire, but if you want to get on two wheels, you may need to get in early – during the last Tube strike the scheme was incredibly popular.
 Find your closest docking station here.

 If you are a not a regular cyclist then heed these words of wisdom from Stu Bowers, deputy editor of Cyclist magazine: